 Does your dog love the winter season or would rather spend time cozying up in a blanket?
 Whatever they love to do, you have to take care of your dog and protect them during the winters.

-- Make sure that your dog do not have any medical condition that makes them more vulnerable to cold, take your dog to the veterinarian for checkup before the season hits.
+- Make sure that your dog does not have any medical condition that makes them more vulnerable to cold, take your dog to the veterinarian for a checkup before the season hits.

 - Provide warm and extra bedding to your dog, place your dog bed inside the house, away from cold winds and uncarpeted floor.

-- Dogs are attracted towards heat during cold weather, keep an eye on your dog and do not let them get too close to the fireplace or heater.
+- Dogs are attracted to heat during cold weather, keep an eye on your dog and do not let them get too close to the fireplace or heater.

 - Make sure that the water they drink is not too cold; it might affect their health.

-- Canine clothing is a good idea for the small dogs or dog with short hair to keep them warm.
+- Canine clothing is a good idea for small dogs or dogs with short hair to keep them warm.